-Arkadiy Arutyunyan developed a modular Java API client architecture for the Ecwid/ecwid-java-api-client repository, focusing on maintainability and extensibility.
-He introduced a RequestKind abstraction to streamline API request handling and authentication, refactoring core components to construct headers and endpoints based on request type.
-By implementing concrete RequestKind classes and enabling optional credentials with safe defaults, Arkadiy improved flexibility for new API patterns.
-He also simplified the store profile data model by removing unnecessary fields and updating related unit tests.
-His work leveraged Java, Kotlin, and object-oriented design principles, resulting in a cleaner, more robust backend integration and reduced maintenance overhead.
+Arkadiy Arutyunyan developed a modular Java API client architecture for the Ecwid/ecwid-java-api-client repository, focusing on flexible authentication and clearer API interaction patterns.
+He refactored the ApiClientHelper to construct headers and endpoints using a new RequestKind abstraction, enabling easier extension for future API patterns.
+By introducing concrete RequestKind implementations and supporting optional credentials with safe defaults, Arkadiy improved both maintainability and security.
+He also simplified the store profile data model by removing unnecessary fields and updated related unit tests.
+His work leveraged Java, Kotlin, and object-oriented design principles, resulting in a more robust and maintainable backend integration layer.

 April 2025: Delivered a modular, RequestKind-driven Java API client architecture for Ecwid, enabling flexible authentication and clearer API interaction patterns.
 Key work included refactoring ApiClientHelper to construct headers and endpoints via RequestKind, introducing concrete RequestKind implementations for different interaction patterns, and progressively enabling optional credentials with safe defaults.
 In parallel, the store profile data model was simplified by removing the storeUrl field and tests were updated accordingly.
 A cleanup pass removed obsolete RequestKind implementations post-refactor, reducing code drift and maintenance burden.
 These changes collectively improve maintainability, extensibility, and security posture while delivering tangible business value through more robust API client behavior.